Multinational state: Ghana

 There is no ethnic majority in Ghana.
 The plurality group, the Akan people, are a meta-ethnicity (that is, a collection of similar but distinct ethnicities).
 While Akan is the most-widely spoken language in Ghana, English is the official language of government.

 Kenya

 Kenya is home to more than 70 ethnic groups; the most populous of which are the Kikuyu, at about 20 percent of the population.
 Together, the five largest groups—the Kikuyu, Luo, Luhya, Kamba, and Kalenjin—account for 70 percent of Kenyans.
-The major impediment to nation-building in Kenya is the schism caused by the failure to align the mystically bonded ethnic groups to the state so that the state territory can simultaneously be the national territory and vice versa (Katiambo, 2024, p.6).
-According to Katiambo (2024) although the hegemony of the nation-state should ideally lead to each state having one nation, regardless of Kenya’s deliberate nation-building efforts aimed at reversing the fragmented ethnic nations of the colonial epoch, the nation-state is still in competition with ethnic sub-nationalism.
+The major impediment to nation-building in Kenya is the schism caused by the failure to align the mystically bonded ethnic groups to the state so that the state territory can simultaneously be the national territory and vice versa.
+According to David Katiambo, although the hegemony of the nation-state should ideally lead to each state having one nation, regardless of Kenya's deliberate nation-building efforts aimed at reversing the fragmented ethnic nations of the colonial epoch, the nation-state is still in competition with ethnic sub-nationalism.